paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

     (iii) upon completion of the inquiry required by clause (ii), submit to each such Committee a report on the findings and recommendations related to such inquiry and the actions taken with respect to such recommendations.

+(5) **Rulemaking** — The Secretary of State shall promulgate regulations defining the membership and operating procedures for the Security Review Committee and provide such guidance to the Chair and ranking members of the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives.

-**(b) Deadlines for convening Boards**
+**(b) Deadlines for convening Security Review Committees**

-(1) **In general** — Except as provided in paragraph (2), the Secretary of State shall convene a Board not later than 60 days after the occurrence of an incident described in subsection (a)(1), except that such 60-day period may be extended for one additional 60-day period if the Secretary determines that the additional period is necessary for the convening of the Board.
+(1) **In general** — The Secretary of State shall convene a Security Review Committee not later than 60 days after the occurrence of an incident described in subsection (a)(1), or 60 days after the Department first becomes aware of such an incident, whichever is earlier, except that the 60-day period for convening a Security Review Committee may be extended for one additional 60-day period if the Secretary determines that the additional period is necessary.

 (2) **Delay in cases involving intelligence activities** — With respect to breaches of security involving intelligence activities, the Secretary of State may delay the establishment of a Board if, after consultation with the chairman of the Select Committee on Intelligence of the Senate and the chairman of the Permanent Select Committee on Intelligence of the House of Representatives, the Secretary determines that the establishment of a Board would compromise intelligence sources or methods.
 The Secretary shall promptly advise the chairmen of such committees of each determination pursuant to this paragraph to delay the establishment of a Board.

-**(c) Notification to Congress** Whenever the Secretary of State convenes a Board, the Secretary shall promptly inform the chairman of the Committee on Foreign Relations of the Senate and the Speaker of the House of Representatives—
+**(c) Congressional notification** Whenever the Secretary of State convenes a Security Review Committee, the Secretary shall promptly inform the chair and ranking member of—

-(1) that a Board has been convened;
+(1) the Committee on Foreign Relations of the Senate;

-(2) of the membership of the Board; and
+(2) the Select Committee on Intelligence of the Senate;

-(3) of other appropriate information about the Board.
+(3) the Committee on Appropriations of the Senate;

+(4) the Committee on Foreign Affairs of the House of Representatives;

+(5) the Permanent Select Committee on Intelligence of the House of Representatives; and

+(6) the Committee on Appropriations of the House of Representatives.

 ### Statutory Notes